Put together this glass frame shadow box to make a framed book for your walls!

 Or, here are some vintage sports books to help inspire you in a sports themed room.

-Can't wait to share more of our basement gallery wall with you!
-There's another two or three pieces on the wall that are a bit unusual (kinda like this one!).
+I just love how it turned out.
+I just did a full post on our basement gallery wall!
+There's another two or three pieces on the wall that are a bit unusual (kinda like this one!), so make sure to check it out for more football inspiration.